Types of Degrees General Agriculture Majors Are Getting

 |Hispanic or Latino||188|

-Agriculture appeals to people across the globe.
+Americans aren’t the only ones with an interest in Agriculture.
 About 0.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea